veiston/metropolia/README.md

 # Veiston's metropolia assignments
 Beware!
-This repository contains my solutions to various assignments from Metropolia University of Applied Sciences.
+This repository contains my solutions to various assignments from Metropolia ICT.
 They surely do not adhere to the best practices.
 Use at your own risk! 😂